hnguye/mint-clone/README.md

 Using HTML and CSS
 - HTML Form
 - CSS Positioning
-- Minor JS for behaviour change when pressing buttons
+- Minor JS to generate year dynamically